liabru/jquery-match-height/README.md

 	$.fn.matchHeight._apply(elements, byRow)

 Use the apply function directly if you wish to avoid the automatic update functionality.

+	$.fn.matchHeight._throttle = 80;

+By default, the `_update` method is throttled to execute at a maximum rate of once every `80ms`.
+Decreasing the above `_throttle` property will update your layout quicker, appearing smoother during resize, at the expense of performance.
+If you experience lagging or freezing during resize, you should increase the `_throttle` property.

 ### Why not use CSS?